England | Scotland | Wales | Northern Ireland | Ireland

 Whiteparish Surgery Common RoadWhiteparishWiltshire, SP5 2SUTel: 01794 884269

-Please do not arrive EARLY for your appointment.
-In accordance with current social distancing guidelines, we are not permitting patients to wait inside the building.
+Please do not arrive EARLY for your appointment as we are not able to permit patients to wait inside the building.
 You may be asked to return to your vehicle and wait for your clinician to become available.
-Please therefore be mindful of the weather conditions when setting out and come prepared.
+Please, therefore, be mindful of the weather conditions when setting out and come prepared.

 The Partners and Staff warmly welcome you to